gartician/reverie/_posts/2020-09-14-estimate-your-compute-cluster-costs-at-university-of-oregon.md

 ![](../images/posts/su-calc.png)

+If you are not interested in the code, then I recommend stopping here and go play with the calculator!

+---

 # Build the app layout

 The layout for this application was borrowed from this [link](https://dash-bootstrap-components.opensource.faculty.ai/examples/simple-sidebar/page-1), which contains a simple sidebar.